JetBrains/teamcity-documentation/topics/vcs-labeling.md

 [//]: # (title: VCS Labeling)
 [//]: # (auxiliary-id: VCS Labeling)

-TeamCity can label (tag) sources of a particular build (automatically or manually) in your version control.
-The list of labels applied and their application status is displayed on the [Changes tab](working-with-build-results.md#Changes) of the build results page.
+TeamCity can label (tag) sources of a particular build (automatically or manually) in your Version Control System.
+The list of applied labels and their application status is displayed on the __[Changes__](working-with-build-results.md#Changes) tab of the __Build Results__ page.

 ## Automatic VCS labeling

 You can set TeamCity to label the sources of a build depending on the build status automatically.
 The process takes place in the background after the build finishes and does not affect the build status, which means that a labeling failure is not a standard [notification event](subscribing-to-notifications.md#Which+Events+Will+Trigger+Notifications).
-However, the users subscribed for [notifications about failed builds](subscribing-to-notifications.md#Which+Events+Will+Trigger+Notifications) of the current build configuration will be notified about a labeling failure.
+However, the users subscribed to [notifications about failed builds](subscribing-to-notifications.md#Which+Events+Will+Trigger+Notifications) of the current build configuration will be notified about a labeling failure.

-Any errors encountered during labeling are reported on the [Changes tab](working-with-build-results.md#Changes) of the __Build Results__ page.
+Any errors encountered during labeling are reported on the [__Changes__](working-with-build-results.md#Changes) tab of the __Build Results__ page.

-Labeling is configured for a build configuration/template.
+Labeling is configured per a build configuration/template.

-Automatic VCS labeling is configured on the __Build Configuration Settings | [Build Features](adding-build-features.md)__ page.
+Automatic VCS labeling is configured as a [build feature](adding-build-features.md).
+When adding the feature, you will need to specify the root to label and the labeling pattern.

-To configure automatic labeling, you need to specify the root to label and the labeling pattern.
-If you have [branches configured](working-with-feature-branches.md) for your build configuration, you can label builds from [branches you select](branch-filter.md).
+If there are [branches configured](working-with-feature-branches.md) for a build configuration, you can label only builds from specific [branches you select](branch-filter.md).

-You can override the labeling settings inherited from a template completely; you can also apply different labels to different VCS roots.
+It is possible to override the labeling settings inherited from a template completely and apply different labels to different VCS roots.

 <note>

-Labeling uses the credentials specified for the VCS root and the write access to the sources repository is required.
+Labeling uses the credentials specified for the VCS root.
+The write access to the source repository is required.
 </note>

 Note that if you change the VCS settings of a build configuration, they will be used for labeling only in the new builds.